-Dear Excellence Cluster
+Dear Executive Board members of the Excellence Cluster ‘Inflammation at Interfaces’,

-My name is Guillermo Torres and I plan to carry out an academic stay in the Laboratory of Biological Networks from 22 - 31 of August 2015 in Madrid.
-This research group offered me the possibility to learn new powerful network-based methods to analyze complex biological data that I currently use in my cluster PhD project (e.g. 16S and metagenome data from human stool samples).
+My name is Guillermo Torres and I started my PhD studies at the CAU under the supervision of PD Dr. Friederike Flachsbart in xxx 2015.
+My research project is part of the proposal ‘xxxx’ that is supported by the Cluster till xxxx.
+Dr. Javier Buldú, at the Center for Biomedical Engineering of the Technical University of Madrid has invited me for a work visit in the Laboratory of Biological Networks from 22. – 31.
+August 2015 (see attached letter of invitation).
+The stay in this renowned research group offers me the possibility to learn new network-based methods and thus to analyze the complex data at my disposal (e.g. 16S and metagenome data from human stool samples, genotypes, inflammatory markers) in a more holistic manner than is currently possible .

-In the recent years network-based approaches have emerged as a powerful tools for studying complex systems.
-This allows us to uncover systems organization and to understand the emergent demeanor of complex biological systems.
-Many diseases including the inflammatory and aging processes are caused by combination of genetic perturbations and exogenic factors interacting in complex systems.
-In my current cluster PhD project I investigate the host-microbiome crosstalk regarding FOXO 3A gene activity/variability, the inflammation status and the age (age-range 20 – 103 years) of our study participants making use of 16S and metagenome data of human stool samples.
-This research involves gene, gene variation, gene activity, associated microorganisms, the inflammation status and different age groups of our study participants interacting with each other to form a complex interaction network, which is a clear exemplification of a complex biological system.
-Consequently a perturbation in one factor can be propagated through the interactions, and affect or not affect other elements in the network.
+Many diseases influenced by inflammatory and/or aging processes are caused by a combination of genetic perturbations and exogenic factors interacting in complex systems.
+In my PhD project I am investigating the host-intestinal microbiome crosstalk taking into consideration also the activity/variability of the longevity gene FOXO 3A, the inflammation status and the age (agerange 20 – 103 years) of our study participants .
+All investigated parameters interacts with each other to form a network, which is a clear example of a complex biological system.
+Consequently, a perturbation in one factor can be propagated through the interactions and may or may not affect other elements in the network.

-Hence this academic stay at the laboratory of Biological Networks addressed by Dr. Javier Buldú, in the Center for Biomedical Engineering of the Technical University of Madrid would be a great opportunity to learn this new and powerful network-based methods in order to apply them in the course of my cluster PhD project.
-Besides, to my knowledge I cannot learn this methods at the centers related to the Excellence Cluster.
-Hence, this trip would be a unique opportunity to engage my knowledge at this field of data analysis.
+Hence The academic stay at the Laboratory of Biological Networks , if funded, would enable me to apply network-based methods in my PhD project.
+To the best of my knowledge, I cannot learn these methods at any of the institutions of the Excellence Cluster.
+Hence, not only I but also other Cluster members (PhD students and scientists alike) would greatly benefit from my acquired knowledge and analysis skills as I am more than happy to pass them on after my return

-Altogether I think that I could acquire this cutting-edge data analysis methodology from an excellence group that performs state of the art research on networks-based methods and that those biological applications would be really beneficial for the development of my cluster PhD project.
+I would very much appreciate if the Excellence Cluster ‘Inflammation at Interfaces’ could financially contribute to my research stay in Madrid and thus support my PhD project.

+.

-Yours faithfully,
+Yours sincerely,

-Guillermo G. Torres
+Guillermo G. Torres (MSc)

-MSc.
 PhD. student